 There are different types of cervical cancer.
 The two common types include:

-- Squamous cell carcinomas: This type of cervical cancer arises from the squamous epithelium that covers visible part of cervix that is made up of thin and flat cells.
+- Squamous cell carcinomas: This type of cervical cancer arises from the squamous epithelium that covers visible part of the cervix that is made up of thin and flat cells.

 Cervical Cancer Treatment in India

 India is becoming one of the best medical tourism destinations in the world.
-India offers complete and specialized medical facilities, especially to cater medical tourists from around the world.
+India offers complete and specialised medical facilities, especially to cater medical tourists from around the world.
 It has some of the best hospitals in top cities, especially for cancer treatment using world class facilities.